 Products with marine minerals:

-BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45 in the shop) has an “ocean mineral complex” for treating discoloration, irritation, scarring and redness.
+BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45) has an “ocean mineral complex” for treating discoloration, irritation, scarring and redness.

 Kat Burki Vitamin C Intensive Day Cream ($90) combines an ocean mineral complex and 15% vitamin C to brighten and even out skin tone.